Vitex (Chaste Tree)

-Vitex agnus-castus, commonly known as Vitex, Chaste Tree, Chasteberry, or Monk’s Pepper, is a deciduous flowering shrub or small tree known for its long, fragrant flower spikes and high attractiveness to pollinators.
+Vitex agnus-castus 'Shoal Creek', commonly known as Vitex, Chaste Tree, Chasteberry, or Monk’s Pepper, is a deciduous flowering shrub or small tree known for its long, fragrant flower spikes and high attractiveness to pollinators.
 It is valued in home landscapes for its beauty, drought tolerance, and ease of care.

 Native to the Mediterranean region, Vitex has been cultivated for centuries for ornamental, culinary, and traditional medicinal use.